 You can escape the red gates going left and right as there are also smaller shrines in the forest, like the one above.

-All of the gates have something written in kanji on them.
+All of the gates have kanji on them.
 That’s because they were donated and so they have their donator’s name (often companies) on them.

 Some of them seem to be quite old already.

 Or the cats have been eating them?
-Can you see it?
+Can you spot the cat in above photo?

 And here we go again, deeper and higher!